 Cycle-based Budgeting (CBB) helps districts track and return on investment in each of those areas.
-This information and the process empower leaders to make informed budget decisions and feel easier and more comfortable to say “No” or “Yes, but …” All of this is achieved by: 1) identifying an owner for each program, 2) having the program owner specify measurable goals to achieve, and 3) assigning an Continuous & Improvement Cycle (CIC) for achieving those goals.
-With the support of , a program is automatically subject to review at the end of its Continuous Improvement Cycle.
+This information and the process empower leaders to make informed budget decisions and feel easier and more comfortable to say “No” or “Yes, but …” All of this is achieved by: 1) identifying an owner for each program, 2) having the program owner specify measurable goals to achieve, and 3) assigning an investment cycle for achieving those goals.
+With the support of , a program is automatically subject to review at the end of its investment cycle.
 Whether the program goals are achieved will impact the continued funding support.

-By setting expectations at the beginning and demanding accountability at the end of the Continuous Improvement Cycle, CBB transforms recurrent spending on programs .
+By setting expectations at the beginning and demanding accountability at the end of the investment cycle, CBB transforms recurrent spending on programs .
 Leaders get a clear picture of where money is spent and the impact of that spending over the years.
 The cumulative evidence makes it harder to defend and easier to say “No” to an ineffective program.
 More important, leaders will be able to allocate and re-allocate resources to achieve the organization’s goals and missions.

 I spend a great deal of time and effort conducting rigorous evaluation studies to provide scientific evidence about program effectiveness for leaders.
 However, my work is rarely put to use and has had little impact on programs.
 In fact, I am not sure whether my reports are even read.
 I don’t feel what I am doing is important here.

 – A disheartened evaluator